Coronavirus (COVID-19) Update from Shepherd Center

 To help enhance the safety of our patients, their caregivers and our staff during the coronavirus (COVID-19) pandemic:

 All outpatients with appointments between now and the end of April will receive a call with further instructions regarding upcoming appointments.
 Some appointments will be handled via phone.
 Please see below for visitor restrictions.
 Specifically, Shepherd Center is doing the following:

-- To further enhance safety during the pandemic, Shepherd Center’s day rehabilitation programs for patients with spinal cord injury and brain injury will be closing indefinitely after March 27.
+- To further enhance safety during the pandemic, Shepherd Center’s day rehabilitation programs for patients with spinal cord injury and brain injury were closed indefinitely beginning March 27.